Canadian Mortgage Rate Forecast 2026–2030

 Key Factors I’m Watching

-- US tariff uncertainty is weighing on business investment and the Canadian dollar
+- US tariff uncertainty continues to weigh on business investment and exports

 Bank of Canada 2026 Rate Decision Schedule